Be alert to tax scams

 If you get a call claiming to be from the IRS, do not give out personal information such as your Social Security number or financial account details.
 Call the IRS directly at 1-800-829-1040 to see if there really is a payment issue.

 A phishing scam attempts to hook the victim through an unsolicited email or website link that takes the reader to a phony website requesting personal information.
 The email and/or website may look legitimate, but the IRS will never contact taxpayers by email to request personal or financial information.
 This also includes text messages or social media channels.
 Do not reply or click on links if you receive an email or text message claiming to be from the IRS.
+For more information on phishing scams, please see Suspicious e-mails and Identity Theft.

 If a thief obtains your personal information, such as your name, Social Security number or other identifying information, they could try to use your identity to file a tax return and claim a refund.
 Guard your personal information at all times.
 Some homeowner policies include identity theft services.
 Speak with your agent for more detail.
 If you suspect your tax account could be at risk, contact the IRS Identity Protection Specialized Unit at 1-800-908-4490.